Collective flow of fermionic impurities immersed in a Bose-Einstein Condensate: Methods

 We study the collective modes versus interaction strength at a fixed $T/T_\mathrm{C}\,{\approx}\,0.2$ (see main text Fig.~2) by applying a sinusoidal intensity perturbation on the $z$-axis \SI{1064}{\nano\meter} trap beam with a modulation amplitude of 20\% and a variable drive frequency.
-This method primarily excites the transverse breathing mode.
+This method injects energy in the $x$- and $y$- motion of the clouds and primarily excites the transverse breathing mode.
 We study the collective modes versus temperature at a fixed interaction strength (set by the scattering length $a_{\rm BF}\,{=}\,-400\,a_0$) by applying intensity modulations to both the $z$- and $y$-directional \SI{1064}{\nano\meter} beams (see main text Fig.~4).
 The modulation in each direction is $180^\circ$ out of phase in order to better couple to the transverse quadrupole mode.
 The modulation depths are 15\% for both beams.
 In both cases, the clouds are imaged after a duration lasting ten oscillation cycles.
+To minimize power broadening of the spectra and maximize the Fourier resolution, the modulation amplitude is minimized and the number of cycles is maximized within the experimental limits of signal-to-noise ratio and lifetime from inelastic collisions.
+Our chosen modulation depth is strong enough that the oscillations slightly deviate from linear response.

+To study the evolution of collective modes vs temperature, we reduced the evaporation efficiency of the mixture by ramping the optical potential to its final value more quickly, leading to a similar absolute temperature but reduced boson number.

 Fitting of the fermion spectrograms, \textit{i.e.}~in Fig.~1 of the main text, is performed with a phenomenological asymmetric function of the form